zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus write multiple coils response.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :start_address: The memory address of the first coil that was written.
+   :param start_address: The memory address of the first coil that was written.

-   :quantity: The quantity of coils that were written.
+   :param quantity: The quantity of coils that were written.

 .. zeek:id:: modbus_write_multiple_registers_request
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 194 194